cy-bai/m2p2/README.md

 ### How to run
 Download and put the *qps_dataset* folder under the ppami folder.

+Create a folder to save your own trained models:
+>block quote

+    mkdir new_trained_models
 To test the performance of our pre-trained model, run
 >block quote